geozeke/parser201/docs/intro.md

 ## Exception Handling

-If a line from an Apache access log file cannot be parsed by the class initializer (is corrupted for some reason) the initializer returns an object with all the properties set to `None`.
+If a line from an Apache access log file cannot be parsed by the class initializer (is corrupted for some reason) the initializer returns an object with all the attributes set to `None`.

 ```
   ipaddress: None